 DeVany said that one way caregivers can learn about potential technology solutions is to keep asking their providers about options.
 The providers will be able to share what they have available for caregivers to utilize, or at least what they might recommend.
 It also encourages providers to become more informed and open to technology-based supports for caregivers and their patients.
 “Even if they say they don’t have anything to recommend, keep asking and encourage others to do the same.
 Eventually, providers may make a move to support this option for their patients,” said DeVany.
 “Caregivers can also reach out to various national caregiving associations or organizations focusing on aging or senior services to ask what others are doing.
 Then they can share ideas they find helpful with their own provider.”

 The Telehealth Resource Centers around the country continue to look at options for informal caregivers, according to DeVany.
-She pointed to a fact sheet on virtual healthcare as a resource targeted for the public and indicated they are looking to develop others over the next year.
+She pointed to a fact sheet on virtual healthcare (no longer available online) as a resource targeted for the public and indicated they are looking to develop others over the next year.

 Policy Recommendations May Spur Research and Growth